ElementsProject/lightning/doc/lightning-getroute.7.md

 There are two considerations for how good a route is: how low the fees are, and how long your payment will get stuck in a delayed output if a node goes down during the process.
-The *riskfactor* floating-point field controls this tradeoff; it is the annual cost of your funds being stuck (as a percentage).
+The *riskfactor* non-negative floating-point field controls this tradeoff; it is the annual cost of your funds being stuck (as a percentage).

 For example, if you thought the convenience of keeping your funds liquid (not stuck) was worth 20% per annum interest, *riskfactor* would be 20.